-- 6.1.1 No historic bat records relating to roost presence were obtained in relation to the site itself, however, several notable local roost sites were highlighted. - 6.1.2 No evidence of bat roosting was recorded during the visual inspection of the two buildings, however, both were considered to display a low level of bat roost suitability.
-No bat roosting activity was recorded during the nocturnal survey and it appeared that roosting bats were absent from the surveyed buildings. - 6.1.3 No evidence of bird nesting was recorded during the inspection.
+- 6.1.1 No historic bat records were obtained in relation to the site. - 6.1.2 No evidence of bat roosting was recorded during the visual inspection of the two buildings, however, the bungalow was considered to display a low level of bat roost suitability.
+The garage was considered to display negligible bat roost suitability. - 6.1.3 No bat roosting activity was recorded during the nocturnal survey, and it appeared that roosting bats were absent from the surveyed buildings. - 6.1.4 No evidence of bird nesting was recorded during the inspection.